Last Updated on November 13, 2020

 Do you move your pigs around your farm?
 Today, I want to show you how to make a portable pig waterer drinker out of a 275 gallon tote that you can move with your hogs to keep them hydrated.

-My favorite thing about 275 gallon totes is that they are very portable.
+My favorite thing about 275 gallon totes is how portable they are.
 If you have a tractor with forks, it’s real easy to just to pull up to it, lift it up, take it some place else, and set it down where you need it.
 When they’re empty, it’s also pretty easy for two people to move one as well.

 Another great thing about them is that they hold 275 gallons of water.
 That’s a lot of water and it lasts my pigs quite a while.